 When the week of camp is over, it is time to rest.
 This is a huge opportunity for Servant Team to build deeper relationships with the other staff.
 SWO does require a parental consent form to be signed indicating who the Servant Team student is allowed to ride with.
 We do not allow Servant Team members to drive.
 We have found this aids in fostering relationships with Summer Staffers.
 The staff are aware of this rule and jump at the opportunity to hang out with the Servant Team.
 During the weekend there is no specific oversight over the Servant Team, but we will have a staff member dedicated to having access to Servant Team Medical Release Files for any emergency.

-Can I work on Servant Team more than one year?
+Can I work on Servant Team for more than one year?